 Ingredients for onions

-- 1 tsp of freshly cracked pepper, (or to taste)
+- 1 teaspoon pepper (freshly-cracked, or ground), (or to taste)

 - Place yuca into a medium-sized pot.
 Pour in 6 cups [1.5l] of water and add salt.
 Simmer over medium heat for 10-15 minutes, or until tender (test by poking with a fork).
 Remove the yuca from the water.